 Probate and Timelines

 There are strict timelines for objecting to the will.
 Time is of the essence when bringing any objections to a will.
 Only persons with standing may contest a will.
 Standing means that a person has a pecuniary or statutory interest that would be affected by the outcome of the action.
-In other words, a person must stand to receive money or property to be an interested person to be able to contest a will.
+In other words, a person must stand to receive money or property to be an interested person contesting a will.

 A number of states have adopted the Uniform Probate Code and therefore have the same or similar statutes regarding probate.
 Under the Uniform Probate Code, there are informal procedures and formal procedures.
 The formal procedures are used in the event of a will contest.

-Will contests can be complicated and involve many time restrictions and time deadlines.
+Will contesting can be complicated and involve many time restrictions and time deadlines.
 If you have questions regarding a purported will or probate where there is no will, you should immediately contact our office in Lincoln for help contesting a will.